jackharrisonmohr/jackharrisonmohr.github.io.harrisonmohrdotcom/index.md

 I graduated with a Master's in Computer Science from Illinois Institute of Technology in December, 2023.
 <br>
 <br>
-As of August 2024, I'm working as a software engineer at the Unviversity of Houston Computational Biomedicine Lab.
+As of August 2024, I'm working as a software engineer at the University of Houston Computational Biomedicine Lab.
 <br>
 <br>